WeilonYing/MoreSlimes/README.md

 ## Progress
 This plugin is VERY incomplete right now, and I highly recommend against using this on any production server.
-That means don't run this on any Minecraft server where In fact, to highlight how incomplete this plugin is, it currently has:
+That means don't run this on any Minecraft server where you have people actually playing, or contains builds that you'd rather not lose.
+In fact, to highlight how incomplete this plugin is, it currently has:
 - Slimes spawning pretty much anywhere under Y=40.
 This includes water blocks, air blocks and probably lava blocks.